 The rationale for using non-pathologising language is straight forward.
 It is the same rationale that prompts left-handed people, women, the LGBTQIA communities etc. to rightfully demand the use of non-pathologising language.
 In case non-pathologising language leads to concerns about the ability to publish in influential journals, then the problem clearly lies with the journals and not with the research and the language used.

 My work involves the diligent use of language and formal semantic models.
 I am acutely aware of the power and the limits of language in the context of knowledge transfer, and the role of language in the context of power politics and deception.
 Our company is not going to be involved in any research that uses pathologising language to describe autism.

-The use of pathologising language is fine in relation to physical or mental ailments where a person wishes for a cure or amelioration that is focused on their own body and mind.
-The use of pathologising language is inappropriate for physical or mental ailments that are caused by the environment.
+The use of pathologising language is fine in relation to physical or mental ailments including the effects and illnesses caused by complex trauma, where a person wishes for a cure or amelioration that is focused on their own body and mind, including the effects and illnesses caused by complex trauma.
+The use of pathologising language is inappropriate for short-term physical or mental pain that is caused by the environment.